What Do You Believe?

 If you are manipulative, you will lie and deceive others to get what you want, and even when what you want could be freely obtained or given.

 If you are hateful, you will belittle and spew hate on to others, including those you do not even know.
+You will not be a genuinely pleasant person to be around.

 Oh yes, I have learned to pay attention to the core beliefs of others (and to my own) by observing their actions, not their speech.